amariami/MPV-config-2022/README.md

 CD Quality standard is 441000Hz that's more than enough?
 Why CD still using 441000Hz? because of compatibility less complicated, cheap.
 The old audio portable and old sound system device might couldn't process more than 16bits 44100Hz due to algorithm limitation on the hardware side.
 Did you know the old vinyl? there's still leaving a noise frequency artifact.

 Look at [this](http://src.infinitewave.ca/), an example 96Khz files compress to 44.1Khz, select converter to FFmpeg 4.2.2 (soxr) vs FFmpeg 4.2.2 (swr), test result select to sweep. you can look the artifact wave caused by compression in there.
-Of course compression/lossy reduce audio quality better using lossless right? absolutely not the goal is for less storage and still on acceptable audible range of human ear. (uhh I said twice)
+Of course compression/lossy reduce audio quality better using lossless right? absolutely not, the goal is for less storage and still on acceptable audible range of human ear. (uhh I said twice)

 Advantage using 48 kHz sample rate;
    - offers slightly more headroom for tweaking